 The Office of the Chancellor is hosting a series of panel discussions that look at different aspects of our growth and what will influence the future state of UW Tacoma.
 We hope you will join us and add your voice to these Conversation on the Future.

-The first of these discussions was held March 8.
 Additional events are being scheduled.

 On The Edges – March 8, 2023